tauleshwar/angry-dina/README.md

 # angry-dina
-A Dinosaur game in game
+A Dinosaur game in python